Catholic Church in South Africa: Southern African Catholic Bishops Conference

 The Southern African Catholic Bishops Conference is a collegial body approved by the Holy See and has as its particular aim:

 Apostolic Nuncio

-The Apostolic Nuncio to South Africa is Archbishop Peter Bryan Wells appointed to the post on 9 February 2016.
-He was also the Apostolic Nuncio to Botswana, Lesotho, Swaziland and Namibia.
+The Apostolic Nuncio to South Africa is Archbishop Henryk Mieczysław Jagodziński, from when he was appointed to the post on 16 April 2024.
+He is also the Apostolic Nuncio to Botswana, Lesotho, eSwatini and Namibia.

 Catholic Church and apartheid

 Denis Hurley, Archbishop of Durban and a member of the Central Preparatory Committee of Vatican II, stands perhaps as the most eminent Catholic cleric in South African history.
 He was appointed bishop at the age of 31 and was a leader in opposing the apartheid regime.
 Like him, many senior officials within the Catholic Church in South Africa opposed apartheid, but a group of white Catholics formed the South African Catholic Defence League to condemn the church's political involvement and, in particular, to denounce school integration.